 Day 6 — Flåm Railway/Stalheim

 Take an express train from Oslo to Myrdal, then embark on an unforgettable ride aboard the Flåm Railway.
-Descend some 2,800 feet, passing through 20 tunnels and weaving amid thundering waterfalls and towering mountains.
+Ascend some 2,800 feet, passing through 20 tunnels and weaving amid thundering waterfalls and towering mountains.
 Arrive in Flåm village, situated on the shores of Aurlandsfjorden—a branch of Sognefjord, the country’s longest and deepest fjord.
 Enjoy a leisurely cruise on the fjord, gazing up at sheer cliffs and waterfalls that cascade down forested slopes.
 Disembark in Gudvangen and drive through Norway’s western fjord lands to the mountain village of Stalheim.
 This evening, sample tasty Norwegian dishes at our hotel.
 Hotel Stalheim (B,L,D)

 Day 7 — Nærøydalen/Bergen

 Day 8 — Bergen

 Explore Bergen’s maritime heritage on a walking tour of the Bryggen wharf area, a World Heritage site renowned for its brightly painted buildings and narrow wooden alleyways.
 At the Hanseatic Museum, learn about the lives of the merchants and sailors who inhabited the city in the 18th century.
 This afternoon, set off on a biking excursion in the mountains outside Bergen, followed by a thrilling funicular ascent to the summit of Mount Fløyen.
 Tonight, celebrate our adventures together at a farewell dinner.